buggins/dlangui/README.md

 * VerticalLayout - just a LinearLayout with vertical orientation
 * HorizontalLayout - just a LinearLayout with vertical orientation
 * FrameLayout - all children occupy the same place; usually onle one of them is visible
+* TableLayout - children are aligned into rows and columns of table

 TODOs: